soconnor0919/inspektahAPI/README.md

 3. Sprint 3: 11/16 - 11/27

 The team completed Lab11.
-We logged 9 total hours in AIE code among the member.
+We logged 9 total hours in AIE code among the members.

 4. Sprint 4: 11/27 - 12/4